culturecreates/artsdata-data-model/doc/_classes/person.md

 ## Adding people

 To add a performing arts person please create the person in Wikidata and fill in the following required fields.
-Please add as much data as possible.
+Please add as much data as possible to help cases that require disambiguation.
 We recommend linking social media profiles, and external global IDs like ISNI, but these are not mandatory.

 * Given name
 * Family name
 * Occupation